 Kloster Weltenburg (or Weltenburg Abbey for English speakers) sits along a narrow crook in the Danube River about halfway between Ingolstadt and Regensburg while also midway between Nuremberg and Munich.

 Bavaria‘s King Ludwig I designated the area as a natural monument in the 19th century and then in the late 1930s it was named a nature reserve.
 The area covers nearly 1400 acres.
-The limestone rock facades that line the river are up to 260 feet in spots and includes waterfalls and caves.
+The limestone rock facades that line the river are up to 260 feet in spots and include waterfalls and caves.

 A Benedictine abbey, Abtei St. Georg in Weltenburg, was founded on the spot around the year 600 by monks from St. Columbanus.
 Remarkably, this makes Weltenburg Bavaria’s oldest monastery.